WHAT TO DO IN ST.MORITZ, ENGADIN

 Another top mountain excursion is Diavolezza, which is a col and ski resort above Val Bernina.
 The col has an altitude of 2,958 meters and is located between Munt Pers and Piz Trovat.
 You can see the 4000-meter Piz Bernina and the impressive Piz Palü rise up before you, as well as the Pers Glacier and Morteratsch Glacier beneath your feet.

 Oh wow!
-I visited here twice at the end of October and in summer – both trips were amazing.
+I visited here twice at the end of October and in the summer – both trips were amazing.
 Also, this cable car operates while other cable cars are already closed in October.

 On the way up, you have several stunning lakes below your feet – what a view!
+This is my second most favorite mountain excursion in the Engadine Valley.

 Also, the virtual reality experience at the valley station is free.
 You get some interesting background information on glaciers and more.